IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-how-to-study-well-in-vce/index.md

 Sometimes you will make mistakes.
 In fact you'll probably make a lot of them.

 When trying different study techniques, you may try one technique, take a test or do a SAC and find you do badly.
 That's ok!
 Truly, that's ok!
-In fact, if you step back for a minute and think about why you did badly (is it the technique? the topic? the style of questions?) that's actually really good!
+In fact, if you step back for a minute and think about why you did badly (is it your study technique? the topic? the style of questions?) that's actually really good!

-I know doing badly on a SAC, assignment, test, exam can suck (*Believe me*, I know. ***Boy do I know.***).
+I know doing badly on a SAC, assignment, test, exam can suck (Believe me, *I know.* ***Boy, do I know.***).
 But doing badly can actually be a great thing - ***if you can learn from it***.
 So, take some time.
 Be comfortable with your mistakes, your bad test scores and work out what went wrong.
 What needs to change for next time?
 In the long run, you'll be a better student if you can accept your failings and come back stronger and smarter.
 (I promise - even messing up your ATAR is no biggie if you are willing to take the time to learn from your mistakes!)

 If you think the reason you did badly is something out your control, go talk to someone about it.
 Maybe they know something you don't.
-Maybe you need more support but don't know how to ask for it (been there done that 😕).
-Maybe they can just have your back a little whilst you're feeling a little hard done by.
+Maybe you need more support but don't know how to ask for it (... been there done that 😕).
+Maybe they can just have your back whilst you're feeling a little hard done by.

 If there's no one in your life you feel comfortable talking to consider talking to a mental health professional (which could be through an online service such as headspace).
 Talking to someone about your situation can help get the disappointment and anger you feel out of your system.
 You could also go do something distracting and fun!

 Sometimes you win and sometimes you lose.
-It's not worth wasting energy on something you cannot change.
+If you truly cannot change it, it's not worth wasting energy on.

 ### **Tips / Ideas to try:**